Summertime & Pet Heat Safety

 In addition to staying cool, it is imperative to keep your pet hydrated, especially senior pets.
-A tip to help with this is to add water or a mixture of a little bone broth with water to your pet’s food just in case they’re not making enough trips to the water bowl throughout the day.
-It's also something we did with Traci's Paws spokesdog Lexi and still do for our little Emee the Chi.
-(RIP to our little Lexi, we just couldn't bear to not use this photo again.)
+A tip to help with this is to add water or a mixture of a little bone broth with water to your pet’s food, just if they’re not making enough trips to the water bowl throughout the day.
+It's also something we did with Traci's Paws spokesdog Lexi and still does for our little Emee the Chi.
+(RIP to our little Lexi, we couldn't bear to use this photo again.)

-If you normally exercise your pets before you leave for the day, it is best to either go extra early in the morning or wait until much later in the day when it has cooled down.
-Pets can overheat very quickly, and if you are in an area where you are experiencing extra high temps earlier than usual, just skip it, don’t risk it.
+If you normally exercise your pets before you leave for the day, it is best to either go extra early in the morning or wait until much later when it has cooled down.
+Pets can overheat very quickly, and if you are in an area where you are experiencing extra high temps earlier than usual, skip it, don’t risk it.
 That's our motto!

 Hot sidewalks and asphalt can burn and damage paws and getting

-out in the heat can just be too much for pets who are not used to this heat.
-Even riding in the car might be too much when it is extremely hot outside.
-The time it takes to cool off some cars might be too long for your dog and leaving your dog in the car would be deadly.
+out in the heat can be too much for pets who are not used to this heat.
+Even riding in the car might be too much when it is scorching outside.
+The time it takes to cool off some cars might be too long for your dog, and leaving your dog in the car would be deadly.
 Especially if your pet has an underlying health condition like a heart murmur or heart failure.

 NEVER LEAVE YOUR DOG IN THE CAR---NEVER!

-Did you know that there are 11 states that allow you to save a dying dog from closed, hot cars?
+Did you know that 11 states allow you to save a dying dog from closed, hot cars?
 Check your state laws to see if you are permitted to help rescue a dog from a car and all of the guidelines that accompany it.
-Some states require that you call the police first, others make you pay for the damage from the rescue.
+Some states require that you call the police; first, others make you pay for the rescue's damage.